nikitavoloboev/data/life/lessons-learned.md

 	- It should be more of a guide and a glue between different things rather than as a way to dump everything in one single file.

 ## Productivity
-- Just start.
-	- Getting distracted is easy but starting is hard.
 - Use the right tool for the job.
 	- i.e. mind maps are great for visualising things so don't use them to dump things inside to filter for things.
 I can use simple markdown and text files for that where it is easier to maintain and extend.
 - Slow down.
 Think about the problem.
 Don't rush things.